5 Tattoo Parlors We Love in St. Louis

 Tower Classic Tattooing

 The detail in the tattoos coming from Tower Classic is astonishing.
 Their six resident artists’ elaborate sleeves and large-scale chest pieces will stop you in your tracks.
 We’re particularly taken with Jeffrey Meyers’ unique designs and brazen use of color, whether it be a greyscale skeleton or a wistful, doe-eyed mermaid.
 Located on Manchester, the shop is open seven days a week.

 TRX Tattoos and Piercings

 Situated on the bustling strip of South Grand, TRX has garnered respect for both tattooing and piercing.
 The diverse team of experienced artists is almost evenly split between women and men, a rarity in the business.
 Lora specializes in dotwork, mandalas, plants, and animals—sea creatures, in particular.
 We love everything on her feed, from realistic black-ink flowers to quirkier designs, like a heart composed of two curled strips of bacon.
 Evonne’s meticulous work in black and grey conveys a sense of emotion through her shading.
 Palos specializes in realistic greyscale portraits but doesn’t shy away from vibrant color in his floral world.
 Greg’s shading is equally impressive, as are Jamie’s sugar skulls and elaborate, ornamental color tattoos utilizing complementary tones.
 Get in touch with a specific artist on the website or find walk-in slot alerts on the Instagram feed.

 Alchemy Tattoo Collective

 Also staffed almost entirely by women, we’re obsessed with Alchemy Tattoo Collective’s range of delicate black and grey florals, lifelike animal skulls, luscious botanicals, exquisite mandalas and more.
-We first found this Cherokee Street spot through artist Jessie Lang, whose breadth of style and line quality is truly impressive.
 Even tattoo newbies will want to follow along with this Cherokee Street spot as Alchemy’s innovative artists test out new styles of illustration, from sketchier linework to baroque shading.
 Check out your chosen artist’s hourly rates and make an appointment through the website.